 Finding a sustainable or ethical beauty brand adds another layer to the idea of clean beauty.
-Not all organic beauty brands are sustainable, but most sustainable, environmental products are organic.
-But, caution is needed.
+Not all organic beauty brands are sustainable but most sustainable, environmental products are organic.
+Still, caution is needed.

 When deciding which brand is sustainable, two factors are to be considered: